 Using the live testing feature in CrossBrowserTesting, exploratory testing becomes more manageable with access to browsers, operating systems, and devices that teams may not have had previous access to, but their customers are using.
 By remotely accessing a variety of configurations rather than just the browser your developers are, owning this detailed observation for a broad user base is much more manageable.

-Tips for Live Testing – Check out our tips for exploratory testing an eCommerce site for ideas on what to look for during an exploratory test.
+Tips for Live Testing – Check out our tips for exploratory testing an eCommerce site and user personas playbook for ideas on what to look for during an exploratory test.
 Additionally, our native debugging tools allow you or any of your teammates to fix a bug, on the spot, in the very browser it was found on.

 Visual testing is used to assess a web application’s responsiveness across browsers.
 By performing visual testing, you’re looking at the UI/UX components on the front end to decide whether the application under test is acceptable on a variation of browsers, devices, and screen resolutions since they all provide a different experience.